Preshaik/memo/README.md

 4. Any additional sophisticated monitoring capabilities will need further scoping and might incur extra development costs

 The key message is to be transparent that basic oversight is included, but advanced features will need further discussion and potentially additional investment.

+Based on the transcript, Graham briefly mentioned project confidentiality, suggesting it can be handled through security rules.
+Specifically, he estimated about 5-10 hours of work to set up project confidentiality mechanisms, which would involve:

+- Creating specific security roles
+- Setting up business units differently
+- Ensuring certain team members cannot see specific projects

+When discussing with Scott, you can say:
+1. The system will support project confidentiality through robust security settings
+2. Only authorized personnel will be able to access specific project information
+3. Security rules can be configured to restrict project visibility
+4. This functionality is part of the initial scope, with minimal additional effort required

+The core message is that project confidentiality can be managed within the proposed solution through carefully configured security rules.

+Based on the discussion, here's what was said about tagging:

+Graham and the team interpreted tagging as primarily about task assignment and notifications.
+Specifically:

+1. Task Assignment Functionality:
+- Out of the box, users can create tasks and assign them to specific team members
+- When a task is assigned, it will appear in the assignee's project list
+- Notifications about task assignments are included in the base functionality

+2. Team's Perspective:
+-  suggested Scott might be more interested in notification capabilities
+- The team believes more clarity is needed from Scott about his exact tagging requirements

+Recommended communication:
+- Basic task assignment and notification features are included in the initial build
+- Users can assign tasks and get notifications within the project management system
+- If he has more specific tagging needs, they would like him to provide more details
+- Advanced tagging features could potentially be considered in a future phase

+The key message is that basic tagging/assignment functionality is already included, but they're open to understanding if Scott needs more sophisticated tagging capabilities.